-- Responsible for growing, planning, organizing and directing all of Greyston’s fundraising including, individual donor program, corporate donor program, private and government grants, planned giving, special events and capital campaigns.
+- Responsible for growing, planning, organizing, and directing all of Greyston’s fundraising including, private foundation and government grants, corporate donor program, individual donor program, planned giving, special events and capital campaigns.

 - Leads major fundraising campaigns to generate and close gifts of six figures and above.

-- Collaborates with CEO, Executive Leadership Team, Board of Directors and staff to identify, cultivate and solicit donations, grants, and contracts with individuals, corporations, foundations and government agencies.
+- Collaborates with CEO, Executive Team, Board of Directors and staff to identify, cultivate and solicit donations, grants, and contracts with corporations, foundations, government agencies and individuals.

 - Conducts fundraising projects; solicits contributions and develops potential new donors while representing the institution effectively.

 - Develops, maintains, and allocates department budget; operates within approved budget.